 Are you looking for a top-paying career that also provides you with job stability and emotional satisfaction in the state of Arkansas?
 If you are, an occupation you may want to consider is that of a registered nurse (RN).
-Not only do nurses in Arkansas enjoy much in the way of personal satisfaction and job security, but as an RN, you can also expect an average salary of $63,640 per year.
-Considering the low cost of housing, transportation, health, and overall living in Arkansas, this makes a well-enough wage.
+Not only do nurses in Arkansas enjoy much in the way of personal satisfaction and job security, but as an RN, you can also expect an average salary of $72,900 per year, according to the U.S. Bureau of Labor Statistics (BLS).
+Considering the low cost of housing, transportation, health, and overall living in Arkansas, this makes for a comfortable wage.

-If this sounds like the perfect career for you, the first thing you need to do is to decide on an appropriate program.
+If this sounds like the perfect career for you, the first thing you need to do is decide on an appropriate program.
 Depending on your prior education and skills, you can choose to enroll in either an associate degree in nursing (ADN) program or an LPN to ADN bridge program.
-Whereas an ADN program will take two years to complete, a bridge program typically lasts only around 12 to 15 months.
-Regardless of the path you choose, graduating from your program of choosing will grant you an associate degree in nursing.
-This degree is the minimum requirement to becoming an RN in Arkansas, like in the rest of the U.S.
+Whereas an ADN program typically takes two years to complete, a bridge program lasts only around 12 to 15 months.
+Regardless of the path you choose, graduating from your program will grant you an associate degree in nursing.
+This degree is the minimum requirement for becoming an RN in Arkansas, just like in the rest of the U.S.

-Once you earn your ADN, you will only have to pass the licensing exam before you can get your RN license and begin searching for employment.
+Once you earn your ADN, you will need to pass the licensing exam to obtain your RN license and begin searching for employment.

 The Best ADN Programs in Arkansas

-Have you decided in favor of an exciting career as an RN?
-If you have, these are some of the finest educational facilities where you can learn all there is to learn to become a working RN in Arkansas:
+Have you decided on pursuing an exciting career as an RN?
+If so, here are some of the finest schools to help you become a registered nurse in Arkansas:

 Arkansas Northeastern College